 We’ll discuss how trends will affect our ability to connect and communicate, and how they’ll impact causes and campaigns.
 We’ll dispel myths and incorrect theories about emerging tech and tell you what you need to know to begin recalibrating in advance of the next tech wave.

 When it comes to complex technology projects, the challenges of scope, budget, vendor relations, ROI, timelines, change management, and resources can be overwhelming obstacles to success.
-Nonprofits often have limited capacity to effectively manage technology projects.
+Nonprofits often have limited capacity to manage technology projects effectively.

 Learn how you can overcome those obstacles and successfully take on complete complex projects.
 This course will help you ask the hard question that is critical to any project’s success: What problem are you solving?

 Once you’ve established that a project is worth taking on, we’ll guide you through a sample project charter.
 The project charter is a guide to essential questions to be addressed at the beginning of a project and serves as a reference point throughout.
 Finally, we’ll look at some of the tools and techniques you can use as a project manager to help with a well-conceived and planned project stay on course through completion.